 Can you park an RV at Disneyland?

-Yes, you can park an RV at Disneyland, only if it doesn’t exceed 40 ft.
+Yes, you can park an RV at Disneyland, but you are not allowed to park overnight.
+Your RV should also not exceed 40 ft in length.
 The Disneyland park provides you with a 1,000-space car park, reserved only for RVs, at a price much lower than a hotel room.

 You will only have to deal with the gasoline and the toll.
 And be aware that the majority of RVs weigh less than 3.5 tonnes, so they fall into the same category as cars so the price of the toll is the same as if you came by car.